Table of contents

 As much as we love our four-legged friends, there is no denying that they add to the cleaning around the home.
-With muddy paws and fur shedding, it is harder to keep the house clean and sparkling when you have a dog.
-However, we simply adore them, so we put up with this extra burden, but it’s always nice when you can come across some cleaning hacks to make life just that little bit easier.
+With muddy paws and fur shedding, keeping the house clean and sparkling is harder when you have a dog.
+However, we adore them, so we put up with this extra burden, but it’s always nice when you come across some cleaning hacks to make life just that little bit easier.

 Indoor House Cleaning Tips

-There are a few materials that are easier to clean than others, and it always makes sense to add these where possible to your heavy dog areas, such as the living room and kitchen.
+Some materials are easier to clean than others, and it always makes sense to add these where possible to your heavy dog areas, such as the living room and kitchen.

-Tiled floors and wooden floors are much easier to clean than carpets, for example, and don’t trap smells.
-Keeping carpet for just the bedrooms makes it much easier to clean up after your four-legged friends.
+Tiled and wooden floors are much easier to clean than carpets, for example, and don’t trap smells.
+Keeping carpet for just the bedrooms makes cleaning up after your four-legged friends much easier.

-Fabric generally is much harder to clean, so either real leather or plastic leather sofas also much more straightforward when it comes to wiping off any mud that may have accumulated when your dog jumped up.
+Fabric generally is much harder to clean, so real leather or plastic leather sofas are also much more straightforward when wiping off any mud that may have accumulated when your dog jumped up.

 If you find the floors too cold, you can add scatter rugs.
 A really helpful and creative tip is to use outdoor rugs inside.
 You can get some really incredible rugs that prevent water and dirt from soaking in and are easy to clean.
-Some people swear by carpet tiles, as these are also easy to replace as you can lift one and replace it with a new one if it gets too badly stained.
+Some people swear by carpet tiles, as these are also easy to replace.
+You can lift one and replace it with a new one if it gets too badly stained.

 Wipe clean surfaces

-Another way to add some texture and warmth to living areas but keep it dog friendly is to stock up on colourful throws, which you can place over seat cushions and chairs, protecting the furniture beneath them and being easily washable as in when they get dirty.
+Another way to add some texture and warmth to living areas but keep them dog-friendly is to stock up on colourful throws, which you can place over seat cushions and chairs, protecting the furniture beneath them and being easily washable when they get dirty.
 Cotton is a very strong fabric that is machine washable, and many modern fleece blankets are great.
 The only downside to fleece is that it does wick water, so you will want to make sure any spills or wet dog smells are dealt with by throwing them in the washing machine pronto.

-The biggest weapon in my personal armoury is a spray bottle with some washing up liquid and white vinegar combined, as this is safe for your pets and makes a great spot cleaner.
+The biggest weapon in my armoury is a spray bottle with some washing-up liquid and white vinegar combined, as this is safe for your pets and makes a great spot cleaner.

 Daily brushing will help to stop the fur flying around your home, especially if you have more than one dog, as I do.
 Just spend 5 minutes each day brushing his coat, and not only will you notice that your dog smells and looks better, but he will love the extra attention.
 Change his collar for a new one every so often, as they attract grime and smells.